Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/programme/katz.md

 image = "img/katz.jpg"
 showonlyimage = false
 date = "2016-11-05T19:44:32+05:30"
-title = "Guest Speaker Professor Jeff Katz" draft = false weight = 3
+title = "Guest Speaker ???"
+draft = false
+weight = 3
 +++
-“Meniscal tears and concomitant osteoarthritis: Treatment controversies and a path forward”
+“Do we have one?”

 09:00-10:00
 <!--more-->